-The Department of Public Health offers four-year Bachelor of Science degree programs in Community Health and Pre-Physical Therapy.
+The Department of Public Health offers a four-year Bachelor of Science degree in Public Health (BSPH).
 The mission of the department is consistent with the university's mission to recruit and graduate culturally and economically diverse health care professionals.

-The department also aims to produce graduates who are responsible, service oriented, discerning, and informed global citizens.
+The department also aims to produce graduates who are responsible, service-oriented, discerning, and informed global citizens.

-The Bachelor of Science degree programs draw heavily from a sound knowledge of liberal arts, the medical sciences, communications, health education, and psychology.
+The Bachelor of Science degree program draws heavily from a sound knowledge of liberal arts, the medical sciences, communications, social determinants of health, and the core disciplines of public health (biostatistics, epidemiology, environmental and occupational health, health policy and administration, and social and behavioral sciences).
 The curriculum is a model of interdisciplinary education because it entails courses from various departments within and outside of the College of Health Sciences.
-The curriculum permits the close interaction of students enrolled in other health sciences disciplines (preoccupational therapy, nursing, and health information administration), thereby enhancing the students' ability to function together as members of a health team.
+The curriculum permits the close interaction of students enrolled in other health sciences disciplines (pre-occupational therapy, nursing, and health information administration), thereby enhancing the students' ability to function together as members of a health team.
+The program focuses on urban health, emphasizing social determinants of health.

-The mission of the Department of Public Health at Chicago State University (CSU) is to provide public health to a culturally diverse, nontraditional and traditional student body.
+The mission of the Department of Public Health at Chicago State University (CSU) is to provide public health to a culturally diverse, nontraditional, and traditional student body.
 Our academic programs promote interdisciplinary educational experiences in the classroom setting and service learning experiences in the community where students apply their critical thinking skills.

 The Department of Public Health at CSU seeks national recognition and international recognition as a leader in teaching, research, and service.
-We motivate our students to seek entry-level professional physical therapy degrees or to contribute to public health delivery by addressing health disparities locally and beyond.
+We motivate our students to contribute to public health delivery by addressing health disparities locally and beyond.